 Since 2008, all salaried workers in Israel are entitled to have money allocated towards their pensions by their employers.
 This requirement is defined by the order expanding comprehensive retirement insurance in the Israeli market.
 This order applies to foreign caretakers at the same level as Israeli workers.
 In the case of a foreign caretaker who is employed simultaneously by both a nursing company and by the patient, the pension allocation is determined as a relative percentage from each employer.
 In cases where the allocations are not made every month, the amount is estimated when the worker’s employment ends, based on the amount of the salary for the time that he or she worked.

 In this context, see another article in this series regarding ending employment for a foreign caretaker.

 As you can see, the costs of the various insurance obligations are not high in and of themselves.
 However, as noted above, courts tend to levy fines and compensation at much higher sums for those who do not meet their obligations.
 Accordingly, it is crucial to be well-informed on this issue, in order to avoid facing the serious consequences of non-compliance with the above requirements.

 Contact an attorney specializing in insurance requirements for foreign caretakers

 If you want to clarify whether you or your family are entitled to hire a foreign caretaker, or if you need advice and legal assistance regarding an employment permit, obtaining legal status, or insurance obligations regarding a foreign caretaker, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, to obtain legal advice and assistance.
+Contact our law offices in Jerusalem and Tel Aviv, to obtain legal advice and assistance.
 We specialize in the regulations pertaining to foreign caretakers, obtaining legal status for them, and representing workers and their employers before the various courts.